pyronaur/pyronaur.com/src/content/public/yt.md

 A long long time ago I made video tutorials about the things I learned and I really enjoyed it.
 I don't remember why, but doing that on YouTube wasn't a real option back then.
 The video format was still pretty fresh it wasn't a financially viable venture at the time.
-In life's mysterious ways it's something I had to abandon for a long time, but the idea of teaching never left me.
+In life's mysterious ways, it's something I had to abandon for a long time, but the idea of teaching never left me.

 Many years have passed and I've always paid attention to what's going on.
-At this point, I feel like I'm late really to the game.
+At this point, I feel like I'm really late to the game.
 But the flip side is that I get to bring everything I've learned over the years with me and I can look to other creators for inspiration because they've paved the path already.

-For the past year, I've been thinking a lot more about YouTube.
+I've been thinking a lot more about YouTube for the past year.
 I really want to get into it, but I don't want to add noise or create videos I wouldn't want to watch.

 This is the start of my journey.

 ### Deliberately Different
 I think it's important to [stand out](/stand-out).
 But how do I apply that idea to YouTube?